The Best Sneakers for Work, According to Who What Wear Editors

 No matter what your take is on office dressing, sneakers can absolutely have a place in your workwear outfits, especially if you work in a creative field.
 In the fashion industry, sneakers can be found everywhere from the office to the street style scene at fashion week.
 Curious about which sneakers make the cut as office approved, I asked Who What Wear fashion editors to weigh in on the styles they'd wear to the office.

 Their picks range from trendy styles, such as the retro shoes defining sneaker trends, and classic designs you can have in your closet for years and years.
 The common thread?
-Their top sneaker choices are all low-key and subtle rather than some of the louder designs on the market.
+Their top sneaker choices are all low-key and subtle rather than loud like some of the designs on the market.
 Ahead, the best sneakers for work, according to editors.

 Low-Key Sneakers